2. Progestin-only birth control pills (“mini-pills”)

 • adrenal glands - glucocorticosteroids (strong anti-inflammatory, anti-allergic, analgesic substances), sex hormones, anabolics.

-There is a misconception about the harmfulness of hormonal drugs.
-Doctors say that the drugs of this pharmacological group are an important and necessary addition to complex therapy.
-Often, medicines provide a decent quality of life for severe patients (with chronic pathologies).
+There is a false belief that hormonal drugs are harmful.
+Doctors say that drugs of this pharmacological group are an important and necessary addition to complex therapy.
+Often, medications provide a decent quality of life for severe patients (with chronic pathologies).
 In some cases, hormonal pills can save the patient's life.

 Hormones are prescribed in the following cases: